microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/python.md

 At the next attempted commit any lint failures will block the commit.

 > Note: Installing pre-commit hooks is voluntary and done by each developer individually.
-Thus it's not a replacement for build validation on the server
+Thus, it's not a replacement for build validation on the server

 ## Code Review Checklist